northernlightsalaska/NOAA-Aurora-Dataset/README.md

 - **Data Format**: Original data in text format, converted to JSON for easy consumption
 - **Update Frequency**: Data is updated as new information becomes available from NOAA

-## 🛠️ Conversion Scripts

-The repository includes scripts for data conversion and updates:

-- `json-by-year/check-years.js`: Validates year files and checks for completeness
-- `json-by-year/update-index.js`: Updates the index.json file with current metadata

 ## 📅 Last Updated

 **2025-11-26** - Repository reorganized with new structure by dataset type and year